murtazaghulam99/react-commerce/README.md

 ## Contributing

 Contributions are always welcome!
-Just raise an issue, we will discuss it.
+Just raise an issue, and we will discuss it.

-## Feedback

-If you have any feedback, please reach out to me [here](https://sghulammurtaza.github.io/#contact)